Tips for Referring Your Students to the Writing Center

 The center strives to be a useful resource for your students.
 We want students to think of us as a place where they can come for all kinds of writing support, whether it be brainstorming ideas for an assignment, getting started writing, revising a paper for better focus or to better suit an academic audience, avoiding plagiarism when incorporating research, documenting sources according to a particular style guide (such as MLA, APA, Chicago Style, or CBE), or polishing their writing.

+The writing center prefers that you encourage students to visit the center rather than require them, which we do for both logistic and pedagogical reasons.
 You can help students you refer to the writing center get the most from their work with a writing consultant by:

 - Encouraging them to bring your written assignment sheet and any grading rubrics with them to their writing consultation.
 That way, the writing consultant knows your expectations for the student's writing and can glean the purpose and goal of the writing assignment.